-We have audited the consolidated financial statements of Millennium Silver Corp. (the "Company"), which comprise the statements of financial position as at December 31, 2022 and 2021, and the statements of operations and comprehensive loss, cash flows and changes in equity for the years then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Millennium Silver Corp. (the "Company"), which comprise the statements of financial position as at December 31, 2023 and 2022, and the statements of operations and comprehensive income (loss), cash flows and changes in equity (deficit) for the years then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2022 and 2021, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards (IFRSs).
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2023 and 2022, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards (IFRSs).